1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
+“This was the situation exploited by [[Lysenko]], who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

 (Medvedev and Lerner, p.
 147) Come back for false criticism of genetics